synthetic-methods/xtal/README.md

 	mixer <<= Active(0);// off
 	mixer <<= Active(1);// on

-To schedule messages within `processor` blocks, messages may be attached using `interrupt` to splice them at a specific offset.
+To schedule messages within `processor` blocks, messages may be attached using `intermit` to splice them at a specific offset.

-	using Mixer = processor::lift_t<Mix, Active::template interrupt<>>;
+	using Mixer = processor::lift_t<Mix, Active::template intermit<>>;
 	// ...
 	mixer.influx(context::cue_s<>(123), Active(0));// `active == 0` @ offset 123